CTSteven/StockLiteBoard/README.md

 1. Refactor code to prevent from invoking duplicated requests to access same stock data from outside website

 2024-08-08
 1. Close the demo site.
 In an era of AI rising, the methods and tools for software development are so different.
 We can do better design and work more efficiency and learn more quickly through AI tools' help.
 This project becomes less helpful for learning reference, so does the demo site.
-This project's demo site is closed now leave resource fo more effective usage.
+This project's demo site is closed now to leave resource fo more effective usage.